RSE-Sheffield/RSE-Sheffield.github.io/_events/seminar-2025-11-11-best-practices-in-ai-afternoon-2.md

 Design Studio 01 (D05), Pam Liversidge Building, Broad Lane, S1 3JD**.

 The afternoon will consist of talks and walkthroughs on best practices for research, design, development, and deployment of AI.
-A focus on practical aspects such as tooling, optimisation, profiling, tips and tricks to supercharge AI in your research!
+It will focus on practical aspects such as tooling, optimisation, profiling, tips and tricks to supercharge AI in your research!

 **Buffet lunch and coffee will be provided.**